P403n1x87/austin/README.md

 ## Garbage Collector Sampling

-Austin can sample the Python garbage collector state for application running with Python 3.7 and later versions.
-If the `-g`/`--gc` option is passed, Austin will append `:GC:` at the end of each collected frame stack whenver the garbage collector is in the collecting state.
+Austin can sample the Python garbage collector state for applications running with Python 3.7 and later versions.
+If the `-g`/`--gc` option is passed, Austin will append `:GC:` at the end of each collected frame stack whenever the garbage collector is collecting.
 This gives you a measure of how *busy* the Python GC is during a run.

 *Since Austin 3.1.0*.